With The Sound of The Trumpet

 This article seeks to examine the doctrine of the resurrection by means of a study of the Great Trumpet of God.
-It is a fact the resurrection of the dead is inextricably related to the sounding of the trumpet of God; and as we shall see, the Bible is emphatic in placing the sounding of the trumpet in a definite chronological time-frame.
+The resurrection of the dead is inextricably related to the sounding of the trumpet of God, and as we shall see, the Bible is emphatic in placing the sounding of the trumpet in a definite chronological time-frame.

 The Old Covenant Prediction